Paint the lettering on your pumpkin and cotton bolls Fall sign.

 Feel free to use different wording if you like or find a stencil that will fit.
 I have an entire lesson on creating wording for signs here.

-Transfer the lettering pattern
+Transfer the lettering to your wood signs

 Start by transferring the word pattern to your sign.